Search

 Connecting between Australia and JFK via AKL

-Until at least mid-2025, Qantas will operate its flights from Sydney (SYD) to New York (JFK) via Auckland, while it waits for its special “Project Sunrise” aircraft to enter service.
-This is the most common instance where international-to-international connections are required in Auckland.
+Qantas operates flights from Sydney (SYD) to New York (JFK) via Auckland.
+This represents the most common scenario where international-to-international connections are required in Auckland.

-International-to-international connections at AKL don’t require you to clear an immigration check or collect your bags.
-However, you will need to deplane and re-clear security, even if you’re on the same flight number all the way from SYD to JFK, or in the opposite direction.
+For these international-to-international connections, you don’t have to clear immigration or collect your bags.
+However, you will need to get off the plane and go through security screening again at the International Transfer point, even if you’re on the same flight number all the way through.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.